The Push and Pull of the Waves - Lausanne Congress Reflections Part 3

 But in another way, the push of the wave was very familiar.
 Whether through wordsmithing or collaborative action, Lausanne has always been focused on identifying, platforming and catalyzing people to work towards global evangelization.

-The pull was also the same as it has been for many years, but took on some new contours.
+The pull, against a traditional Western-led strategic plan for global evangelization, was also the same as it has been for many years, but took on some new contours.
 The historic pull against the way Lausanne has framed the challenge is a conviction that holistic action led locally is critical to a Global Church where every people has an equal role to play responding to Christ' call to disciple the nations.
 Rev Lemuel Crizaldo, Theological Commission Coordinator of the World Evangelical Alliance described it this way in his post, "...within Lausanne are those who hope to see demonstration finally get the legitimisation it deserves as a missional expression of what it means to be a witness to the gospel.
 They come in many names, wearing different hats—they are faith-based development agencies, justice initiatives, social workers, community organizers, climate activists, even business developers, among many others, who work to ensure that more people will experience the “fullness of life” in the here and now.
 In addition to, of course, finding assurance of eternal life in the world to come.
 They are the people who remember the first Lausanne Congress in 1974 as the struggle of Majority World voices in disrupting the narrow and truncated model of mission that developed in the West, or to recall a phrase that René Padilla used in his speech, the need for a more “integral” mission as an antidote to the dominance of “a gospel with no teeth.”

 Beyond this broad pull against a traditional Western-led strategic plan for global evangelization, I saw people at this congress challenge the idea that centralized strategy (best epitomized by the 25 gaps identified in the State of the Great Commission Report) could provide a robust enough framework for the diverse ministry opportunities partners confront today.
-And if they were able to see their challenge in the 25 gaps, they struggled to experience collaborative action in the small Collaborate Sessions that delegates went to every afternoon.
+And even if they were able to see their challenge in the 25 gaps, they struggled to experience collaborative action in the small Collaborate Sessions that delegates went to every afternoon.

 What did those look like?
 They were fairly straightforward.
 Every delegate got assigned to a gap (based on their input in an engagement survey ahead of time) and then could pick a table based on the affinity group they most connected with.
 These tables of 5-6 people were given a series of huge tabletop worksheets that were designed to guide them through the process of taking their ideas, fusing them together and building something actionable.
 From talking with Ann, I know that her hope was that it would be an experience that would inspire, model and encourage partnership.